Iddo (prophet): Other mentions

 A tradition of identifying Iddo with the unnamed prophet of 1 Kings 13 can be found in the Talmud, first-century BC Jewish historian Josephus, the fourth- and fifth-century Christian commentator Jerome, and the medieval Jewish commentator Rashi.
 The protagonist of 1 Kings 13 is identified simply as "a man of God" who prophesies against Jeroboam, as Iddo is said to have done elsewhere.
 After an unfortunate encounter with an older prophet of Bethel who lies to him, saying that God's angel has instructed him to provide hospitality to him, the "man of God" is killed by a lion as punishment for disobeying a divine command.
-The older prophet, Amaziah_(Book_of_Amos), then used his own tomb as a burial place for the "man of God".
+The older prophet then used his own tomb as a burial place for the "man of God" and ordered his heirs to place his body beside that of the prophet when he died and foretold that the prophesies will come true.

 The second Book of Kings records that, 300 years later, during the reign of king Josiah, the king was engaged in the process of burning human bones to ritually defile Jeroboam's altar.
 During the trip to do so, Josiah noticed the tombstone of the "man of God", and when he asked was told that it was the tomb of the man who had predicted the destruction of Jeroboam's altar.
 Josiah ordered that the tomb be left unmolested in commemoration of his prophecy.

 In addition to claiming that Iddo the prophet is the unnamed man of 1 Kings 13, Jerome also identifies Iddo the prophet with Oded the father of Azariah, who is found in 2 Chronicles 15:8.

 Other individuals with this name

 Another Iddo is mentioned in Ezra 8:17 as the chief man in a place named Casiphia.
 Ezra requests assistance from Iddo and his brethren to bring servants for the Temple.
 It is this Iddo to whom Ezra refers when he calls the prophet Zechariah a "son of Iddo" in Ezra 5:1 and 6:14.
-The Book of Zechariah 1:1 and 1:7 mention Iddo as the paternal grandfather of Zechariah.
+Zechariah 1:1 and 1:7 refer to Iddo as the paternal grandfather of Zechariah.